footballhead/love-launcher/README.md

 ﻿# This project is deprecated

-Given the sunset of [Atom], this project is no longer being mantained.
+Given the sunset of [Atom], this project is no longer being maintained.

 [Atom]: https://github.blog/2022-06-08-sunsetting-atom/